Something Old, Something New

 Name Origin: Derived from original Germanic Audamar.
 Aud meaning “wealth, prosperity” and mar “fame.”

-Ottmar is an urbanite at heart; delivered to Bay Ridge Porsche-Audi in Brooklyn and sold to the owner of the Bay Ridge franchise, “Pop,” in late 1986.
-He would swap cars every three years, and in 1990 with a little over 24K miles, Ottmar was available as a pre-owned vehicle.
-That’s when his long-term second owner noticed the car on the lot, stopped in and purchased him the same day.
+Ottmar was a life-long city car until my ownership.
+Delivered to Bay Ridge Porsche-Audi in Brookly, NY in late 1986, the owner of the establishment, “Pop,” purchased the vehicle to use for the next three years.
+In early 1990 with 24K miles, Ottmar was available as a pre-owned vehicle.
+That’s when his long-term second owner noticed the car on the lot, stopped in, and purchased the same day.

 This marks the first vehicle in the collection with a turbo.
 The MC1 under-hood is a welcome change from the more relaxed and less-vocal NFs I’m most accustomed to.
 Not that I still don’t love my non-turbo large chassis cars – a little extra punch is just nice in certain situations.
 Less planning on merging and passing and more actual merging and passing… Pair that with a plush blue velour interior and a designated place to put my cassettes and I’m one happy guy.